o2r-project/erc-spec/docs/spec/archival.md

 ## Secondary metadata files

-An ERC can be an object in very diverse use cases.
-For example, it can be an item under review during a journal publication, it can be the actual publication at a workshop or conference, it can be a preserved item in a digital archive.
-All of these have their own standards and requirements when it comes to metadata.
+The ERC as an object can be used in a broad range of cases.
+For example, it can be an item under review during a journal publication, it can be the actual publication at a workshop or conference or it can be a preserved item in a digital archive.
+All of these have their own standards and requirements to apply, when it comes to metadata.

-These metadata requirements are _not_ part of this specification, but the following conventions are made to simplify and coordinate the variety.
+~~These metadata requirements _are not_ part of this specification, but~~ the following conventions are made to simplify and coordinate the variety.

 Metadata specific to a particular domain or use case MUST replicate the information required for the specific case in an independent file.
 Domain metadata SHOULD follow domain conventions and standards regarding format and encoding of metadata.